Homes for the holidays

 After his death, his wife donated it for use as an orphanage, and an upstairs exhibit contains an exhibit about the children who lived there.

 A Fairlawn Christmas tours are given daily from Thanksgiving through December, $9, $7.50 for children 6-17.
-Evening tours are given the last four Tuesdays in December, $5, with admission free for children 6 and under.
+Evening tours are given on Tuesdays in December, $5, with admission free for children 6 and under.

 For more about the area, see Plainly Superior.Governor's Mansion in Madison: Every December, the governor and first lady of Wisconsin open their 1921 Classic Revival home for free tours that feature music and trees decorated with Wisconsin themes.